 The Best Places to Visit in San FranciscoDecember 28, 2018

 Visiting San Francisco for business or travel is a fantastic experience, but it can also be stressful.
-Attempting to find somewhere reasonably-priced to live is hard enough, but luckily Trinity offers fully furnished rentals with a one-month minimum stay.
+Attempting to find somewhere reasonably-priced to live is hard enough, but luckily Trinity offers fully furnished rentals.
 This is the easiest and most cost-effective way to live in San Francisco for a temporary period.
 Unfortunately, choosing how to spend your free time in this city can truly be a challenge for any new-comer.
 With the massive quantity of options to choose from, it is hard to spend your limited time wisely.
 For this reason, we have compiled a list of the best places to visit in San Francisco for travelers and locals alike.

 1. Golden Gate Bridge – The first and most obvious attraction to visit is The Golden Gate Bridge.
 No-matter the crowds or weather, this bridge is a gorgeous landmark that is sure to amaze you even with heavy fog in the forecast.
 Between Fort Point National Historic Site, Baker Beach, Crissy Field, and the famed Golden Gate Overlook, this is a trip you cannot miss.
 Whether you’d prefer to walk or drive, it is impossible to regret taking a trip across the most photographed bridge in the world.